Priya22/EmotionDynamics/code/uedLib/README.md

 - **level**: The range of distribution values to be considered as the home base.
 The default value of 0.68 is `mean`+/-`std_dev` for a normal distribution.
 - **lex_path**: Path to the lexicon.
 Must be a CSV with column headers, where one column called `word` must exist, along with the dimensions listed in `emoCols`.

-    The file `lexicons/NRC-VAD-Lexicon.txt` demonstrates the required format -- **please download your required lexicons from the original source and read the associated terms of use**.
+    The file `lexicons/NRC-VAD-Lexicon.csv` demonstrates the required format -- **please download your required lexicons from the original source and read the associated terms of use**.
 The homepage for this particular lexicon is at http://saifmohammad.com/WebPages/nrc-vad.html.
 - **min_tokens**: Minimum number of tokens by a speaker that must be present in the lexicon to be considered.
+Set to false if you do not want this filter.
 - **min_turns**: Minimum number of tweets by a speaker that must be present to be considered.
 Set to false if you do not want this filter.
 - **rollingWindow**: Size of the rolling window, in number of tokens
 - **save_dir**: Path to the directory where outputs will be stored